quintonn/QBic/README.md

 So I created this Framework so I didn't have to repeat same work over and over again.
 Not only did I make this framework create the UI for me, but it also adds a number of commonly used [features](#Features).

+One of my main goals was to allow **a single developer** to build a relatively large and complex system.
+And I believe QBic has achieved that.

 # Introduction
 With QBic, you can create admin portals, dashboards, CMS sites, identity servers, and much more.
 All of this while only writing .Net code.